jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **NB:** CRFReporter checks that the version number of the PartyProfile xml matches the CRFReporter version.
-Each CRFReporter version update requires new PartyProfile xml from CRFReporter,even during the same active inventory.
+Each CRFReporter version update requires new PartyProfile xml from CRFReporter, even during the same active inventory.

 #### GHG inventory files
 The files are text (csv) files with white space as the delimeter mark.
 Each line